-Cones in pottery can be visualized on a spectrum, like this
+Cones in Pottery can be Visualized on a Spectrum:

 Very Low Fire Cone Range

-This range is used for overglaze decorations, like lustre glazes and enamels.
-Lustre glazes are applied to pieces that have already been glazed.
-Also, lustre glazes come in a number of finishes, including gold, silver, platinum, and mother of pearl.
+This range is used for overglaze decorations, like luster glazes and enamels.
+Luster glazes are applied to pieces that have already been glazed.
+Also, luster glazes come in a number of finishes, including gold, silver, platinum, and mother of pearl.

 Low Fire Cone Range

 Bisque fires are normally done between 04 and 06.
 06-04 is sometimes referred to as the bisque scale.
 Earthenware clay is normally fired in this range.